 How great is the favor of God that walks with us through our difficult questions and leads us over a mountain of anguish so that we, too, can share the good news to other travelers on this road: that there is, in fact, a way over the mountain.
 That there is, in fact, another side to the experience of abuse.
 That after the hard work and the hard questions and the hard conversations, that you can be more than just okay.
 You can be healed, and you can help others be healed too.

 If you have a story like mine, or even if you’ve suffered through different kinds of pain, my heart in writing this is to encourage you.
 It’s to encourage you to remember who our God is, even when we go through unspeakable tragedies.
 That this we know, that God is for us.
-That God makes us as white as snow, cares about healing our souls, walks with us through our hurts, and is a God of justice who avenges those who act unjustly against His children.
+That God makes us as white as snow, cares about healing our souls, walks with us through our hurts, and avenges those who act unjustly against His children.
 To have a difficult story does not equate with being unfavored… to be a child of God despite enduring the horrors of life is favor indeed.
 You are beloved!
 And take it from me, the only thing better than living a pain-free life is living a life where you allow your hurts to push you towards the Lord and towards deep friendship with other believers walking through similar difficulties.
 There is nothing better than Jesus and the comfort He provides, I pinky promise.

 My heart is with you, and my prayers are too.